S.R. 819: Broadcast and reception

 "S.R.
 819" first aired in the United States on January 17, 1999.
 This episode earned a Nielsen rating of 9.1, meaning that roughly 9.1 percent of all television-equipped households were tuned in to the episode.
 It was viewed by 15.7 million viewers.
 The episode aired in the United Kingdom and Ireland on Sky1 on May 2, 1999, and received 690,000 viewers, making it the second most watched episode that week.
 Fox promoted the episode with the tagline "He has 24 hours to solve his own murder... or die."
 The episode was nominated for three 2000 Emmy Awards by the Academy of Television Arts & Sciences for Outstanding Music Composition for a Series (Dramatic Underscore).
 The episode was later included on The X-Files Mythology, Volume 3 – Colonization, a DVD collection that contains episodes involved with the alien Colonist's plans to take over the earth.

 The episode was met with mixed to positive reviews from critics.
 Tom Kessenich, in his book Examination: An Unauthorized Look at Seasons 6–9 of the X-Files wrote positively of the episode, saying, "'S.R.
 819' re-established some wonderful conspiracy overtones and perhaps set the stage for more interesting developments in the future.
 It touched base with the very roots The X-Files sprung out of and did so in strong fashion."
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club gave the episode a moderately positive review and awarded it a "B".
 She enjoyed the plot, calling it "fun", praised the twist ending, and called the nanobot makeup effects "legitimately terrifying".
 She did, however, write critically of Skinner's role in the episode, noting that his lack of presence made the entry a "disappointing one".
-In addition, VanDerWerff criticized the fact that the teaser shows Skinner dying; she wrote that "[t]here’s very little gas in the idea of Skinner dying" and that most of the viewers knew he would not die.
+In addition, St. James criticized the fact that the teaser shows Skinner dying; she wrote that "[t]here’s very little gas in the idea of Skinner dying" and that most of the viewers knew he would not die.

 Paula Vitaris from Cinefantastique gave the episode a mixed review and awarded it two stars out of four.
 Vitaris cited severe problems with "Skinner's emotional journey" as the main detractors for the episode.
 Robert Shearman and Lars Pearson, on the other hand, awarded the episode two out of five stars in their book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen.
 The two, despite writing positively of the "traditional X-File" feel, called the episode "a return to the sort of murky storylining which promises so much but delivers so little".